-Prague, Czech Republic – Last year, the Czech Republic produced 21.6 million hectolitres of beer, a record-high mainly driven by a sharp rise in exports.
+Prague, Czech Republic – Last year, beer production in the Czech Republic reached a record level of 21.6 million hectolitres, a historic high mainly driven by a sharp rise in exports.

 The Czech Republic exported a record 5.16 hectolitres of beer in 2018, according to the Czech Beer and Malt Association, which publishes every year figures about local breweries’ production and domestic consumption.